This is part 1 in our 3-part series on Agile NPD. Read part 2.

 It’s because of this constant need to evaluate where we are today versus the true intention of where we need to be that has driven us to look deeper into what Agile can provide our whole business.
 The pace of the business world is changing faster today than ever and will only continue to grow, and the Agile mindset will help.

 The idea that we must provide the most real value in the work we do and reduce waste is not unique to Agile.
 It’s been around for decades with Lean, Six Sigma, and other process improvement centric methodologies.
 Even the waterfall process’ original intent was efficiency and consistency.
 These methodologies are still at the forefront of toolkits.
 The key is to understand which tool to use, when, and why.

 The dilemma behind the more traditional process toolset is that they assume repeatability.
 In business strategy, planning, and new product development (NPD), the only real repeatable aspect are those artifacts we create as outputs.
 Every time we create them we must think in the context of the current NEW challenge, NEW business landscape, NEW technology.
 It’s all NEW.
 We don’t know everything about our journey and thus we need a supporting culture and underlying process to allow us to discover along the way while focusing us on the goal — the value or desired end-state.

 In summary, do not think about Agile as a process.
 Think about it as a way of going about our business.
 Agile is a supporting platform and way of thinking that is exceptionally powerful to assist our business practices that are not well defined and have uncertainty along the way.

 We know the desired outcome or destination, but getting there is NEW to us.

 This is part 1 in our 3-part series on Agile NPD.
-Stay tuned for part 2, "The Effect of Agile on NPD Planning," and part 3, "Embedding Agile into the NPD Work Stream."
+Read part 2, "The Effect of Agile on NPD Planning," and stay tuned part 3, "Embedding Agile into the NPD Work Stream."